 To grow in a sense of the centrality of the mystery of the Trinity to Christian faith and practice and to develop an openness to ongoing exploration of that mystery.

 C. ASSESSMENT

 Take home test (6-8 pages) distributed Feb.
-10, to be returned Feb.
-24 (20%); submit by OWL and by hard copy
+6, to be returned Feb.
+13 (35%); submit by OWL.